dunglas/mercure/spec/mercure.md

 The keywords **MUST**, **MUST NOT**, **REQUIRED**, **SHALL**, **SHALL NOT**, **SHOULD**, **SHOULD NOT**, **RECOMMENDED**, **MAY**, and **OPTIONAL**, when they appear in this document, are to be interpreted as described in [@!RFC2119].

 * Topic: An HTTP [@!RFC7230] or HTTPS [@!RFC2818] topic URL.
 The unit to which one can subscribe to changes.
 * Publisher: An owner of a topic.
 Notifies the hub when the topic feed has been updated.
 As in almost all pubsub systems, the publisher is unaware of the subscribers, if any.
 Other pubsub systems might call the publisher the "source".
-Typically a website or a web API.
+Typically a website or a web API, but can also be a web browser.
-* Subscriber: A client application that subscribes to real-time updates of topics (typically a Progressive Web App or a Mobile App).
+* Subscriber: A client application that subscribes to real-time updates of topics.
+Typically a Progressive Web App or a Mobile App, but can also be a server.
+* Target: A subscriber, or a group of subscribers.
+A publisher is able to securely dispatch updates to specific targets.
+Using an HTTP [@!RFC7230] or HTTPS [@!RFC2818] URL to identify targets is **RECOMMENDED**.
 * Hub: A server that handles subscription requests and distributes the content to subscribers when the corresponding topics have been updated (a Hub implementation is provided in this repository).
 Any hub **MAY** implement its own policies on who can use it.

 # Discovery

-The publisher **SHOULD** advertise the URL of one or more hubs to the subscriber, allowing it to receive live updates when topics are updated.
+If the publisher is a server, it **SHOULD** advertise the URL of one or more hubs to the subscriber, allowing it to receive live updates when topics are updated.
 If more than one hub URL is specified, it is expected that the publisher notifies each hub, so the subscriber **MAY** subscribe to one or more of them.

 The publisher **SHOULD** include at least one Link Header [@!RFC5988] with `rel=mercure` (a hub link header).